bonitasoft/bonita-doc/md/user-authentication-overview.md

 20. Call get back to [LoginServlet](https://github.com/bonitasoft/bonita-web/blob/${varVersion}.0/server/src/main/java/org/bonitasoft/console/common/server/login/servlet/LoginServlet.java)
 that will redirect the user to the requested page.

-**Note:** If you [configure your Bonita BPM platform to use CAS](single-sign-on-with-cas.md), the logical flow of authentication is the same as above.
+**Note:** If you [configure your Bonita platform to use CAS](single-sign-on-with-cas.md), the logical flow of authentication is the same as above.
 The difference is that at step 7 the CASRemoteLoginManager is used instead of the default loginManager and at step 12 the `JAASGenericAuthenticationServiceImpl` is called instead of the default authentication service, `AuthenticationServiceImpl`.
 The `loginManager-config.properties` file for a tenant controls which login manager and authentication service (`cfg-bonita-authentication-impl.xml`) are used.

 ## Information about sessions

-Two type of session are involved when using Bonita BPM Portal:
+Two type of session are involved when using Bonita Portal:

 * The HTTP session
-* The Bonita BPM Engine session
+* The Bonita Engine session

 The sessoin timeout values for these two sessions should be set to the same value.